 Here's what you'll need for this delicious curd:

 - Fresh or Frozen Cranberries.
-Either fresh or frozen can be used in this recipe.
+This recipe can be made with either fresh or frozen cranberries.
 If using frozen berries, you don't need to thaw them before starting the recipe.

 - Orange Juice.
 The orange juice enhances the flavor of the cranberries and adds a nice citrus taste to the curd.